AlekseiMakhov/AlekseiMakhov/README.md

 ### Hi!
-My name is Aleksei, i'm a front-end developer 👋
+My name is Aleksei, i'm a frontend developer 👋

 ### Technologies: